Decoherence-free interaction and maximally entangled state generation in giant-atom semi-infinite waveguide systems: ENTANGLEMENT GENERATION BETWEEN TWO BRAIDED GIANT ATOMS

 We now study the entanglement generation between two braided giant atoms coupled to a semi-infinite waveguide.
 Based on Eqs. (\ref{eq:Heff})-(\ref{eq:concurrence}), the analytical form of concurrence is derived as follows:

-where the subscript $B$ denotes the braided configuration case.
-Similarly, subscripts $S$ and $N$, used in Sec. \ref{V}, correspond to the separate and nested configurations, respectively.
+where the superscript $B$ and subscript $eg$ denotes the braided configuration case and atomic initial state $|e\rangle_a |g\rangle_b$, respectively.
+Similarly, superscripts $S$ and $N$, used in Sec. \ref{V}, correspond to the separate and nested configurations.
 The expressions for $A$ and $R_{i}(t)$ ($i=1,2,3,4$), which depend on the phase shift $\theta$, are given in Appendix \ref{Appendix B}.